By Richard White

 Because a pandemic now grips the world, we must all find new ways to experience and engage with our passions during this trying time.
 I will not be making my journey to Shiloh this year.
 Instead, I have been reflecting on artifacts in the Museum’s collection connected to the battle, and my own evolving relationship to those artifacts.

-Fought on April 6th and 7th of 1862, this year marks the 158th anniversary of the battle of Shiloh, a fight that in many ways changed the course of the Civil War.
+Fought on April 6th and 7th of 1862, this year mark the 158th anniversary of the battle of Shiloh, a fight that in many ways changed the course of the Civil War.
 It was the first battle of its size during the war.
 Twenty-four thousand men were killed, wounded, or listed as missing from the two-day battle.
 That is more men killed and wounded than all the previous American wars combined.
 The toll was so high and the location so remote, that Shiloh serves as an early example of large-scale field hospitals being used.
 Ulysses S. Grant, in his memoirs, reflected that the outcome of Shiloh convinced him the war would be long and costly.
 Up until that time, most participants, on both sides, thought the war would be short and would not cost many lives.

 When I was a child and traveled to Shiloh, my interest generally focused on the place.
 Here was this beautiful and bucolic landscape filled with manicured fields, glistening monuments, and well-kept fence lines; a stark contrast to the horrific scenes that played out there over those April days so many years ago.
 Like many novice Civil War students, my earliest view of the War was top-down: generals leading armies to victory or defeat; that glittering illusion of glory.
 So initially, exploring the Tennessee State Museum collection, I would have been drawn to artifacts related to Ulysses S. Grant and Albert Sydney Johnston, the Union and Confederate commanders, respectively.
 The night before the battle commenced, Grant was headquartered in the Cherry Mansion is Savannah, Tennessee.
 This star pattern quilt, brightly decorated with red, green, and yellow, was located on the bed Grant slept in throughout his time in the home.